conorbarryhoke/conorbarryhoke.github.io/_posts/2018-11-6-YouTube-Capstone.md

     <li>Classical music provokes comments, but not likes - presumably, they're above such petty interaction</li>
   </ul>
 </p>
-<p>While this information is informative, there is always room for improvement in the analysis and presentation of findings.
+<p>While this data is informative, there is always room for improvement in the analysis and presentation of findings.
 Some examples below: </p>
 <ul>
   <li>Filter out other holiday or event-specific music</li>
   <li>Incorporate metrics to compare genres across different view counts (e.g. low, medium, high)</li>